Same-sex marriage in Nepal: Reactions and first registrations

-On 8 May 2025, Sushila Ramtel and Pratima Tamang applied for registration of their marriage in Sunkoshi Rural Municipality, Sindhuli District.
-Ward Secretary Dandapani Bhandari dismissed the same-sex marriage registration directive as "fake" and "impossible" and refused to register their marriage.
-The couple was later forcibly separated by police in Lalitpur district, where officers reportedly verbally harassed them.
+On 8 May 2025, Sushila Ramtel and Pratima Tamang applied to register their marriage in Sunkoshi, Sindhuli District.
+Local officials dismissed the same-sex marriage registration directive as "fake" and "impossible" and refused to register the marriage.
+The couple was later forcibly separated by police in Lalitpur District, where officers reportedly verbally harassed them.
 Ignoring Tamang's pleas that she felt unsafe, police handed her over to her family.
-Tamang was then locked in a room, cut off from communication, and her family attempted to subject her to Nepalese exorcism.
-Mukesh Kumar Keshari, director of the NIDCRD, intervened by calling the ward office to press for the registration.
-However, when the couple returned on 14 May, Bhandari again refused to cooperate, stating, "even if I have to lose my job, I won’t register a marriage between two women".
-Bhandari only reluctantly complied after a second call from Keshari.
+She was then locked in a room, cut off from communication, and her family attempted to subject her to an exorcism.
+The NIDCRD intervened by calling the ward office to press for the registration.
+However, when the couple returned on 14 May, the head of the office again refused to cooperate, stating, "even if I have to lose my job, I won't register a marriage between two women".
+He only reluctantly complied after a second call from the NIDCRC.
 Despite the registration, Ramtel and Tamang were still labeled as "groom and bride" on their marriage certificate.
-According to Keshari, the current temporary certificate does not grant full marriage benefits, such as property rights, adoption, or tax exemptions.
-He noted that, "until a final decision replaces the provisional one, there’s not much more we can do.
+According to the NIDCRC, the "temporary" certificate did not grant full marriage benefits, such as property rights, adoption or tax exemptions.
+It noted that "until a final decision replaces the provisional one, there's not much more we can do.
 Many of these problems can only be resolved with a final court verdict".

-Bimala Gurung, programme officer at Mitini Nepal, explained that many same-sex couples have abandoned marriage registration altogether due to persistent bureaucratic obstacles, discrimination, and the financial and psychological burdens; "many people fear that provisional certificates can be revoked at any time, and that the low number of same-sex registration records could be used by lawmakers to argue against permanent protections".
+Mitini Nepal explained that many same-sex couples had abandoned plans to marry altogether due to persistent bureaucratic obstacles, discrimination and the financial and psychological burdens; "many people fear[ed] that provisional certificates [could] be revoked at any time, and that the low number of same-sex registration records could be used by lawmakers to argue against permanent protections".

+Final verdict

+The Nepal Supreme Court in Kathmandu has issued several landmark rulings on the recognition of same-sex unions.

+Following multiple postponements, a two-judge bench referred the case to the full constitutional bench of the Supreme Court on 16 June 2025.
+The Supreme Court subsequently heard oral arguments on 7 May 2026 and directed the government to submit all relevant studies by 5 June.
+It ruled in favor of same-sex marriage on 18 June, ordering the Council of Ministers, the Ministry of Law, Justice and Parliamentary Affairs, and the Ministry of Women, Children, Gender and Sexual Minorities and Social Security to release all studies and filed conducted since the court's initial ruling in Sunil Babu Pant and Others and to ensure equal marriage rights for same-sex couples.
+Pant described the decision as a "landmark ruling" which marked "a historic milestone for equality, dignity, and human rights in Nepal, while providing crucial legal clarity and protection for the rights of same-sex couples".
+The court also rejected a counter-writ against same-sex marriage rights.
+A lawyer for the plaintiffs welcomed the Supreme Court ruling, arguing that the "verdict has silenced those who say that marriages of gender and sexual minority couples should not be registered."